Moneytree: Washington RCW 31.45

 In 2009, Washington passed RCW 31.45, which enacted stringent reforms on payday lending in the state, including the stipulation that a short-term loan "may not exceed $700 or thirty percent of the gross monthly income of the borrower, whichever is lower".
 Before the passing of RCW 31.45, the payday loan industry in Washington was worth $1.3 billion per year operating out of 603 locations across Washington state.
 By 2014, those numbers had dropped to 173 locations generating $331 million.
 In that same time, Moneytree and its executives pledged more than $200,000 in political contributions to state and national officials in the 2010 election cycle, with over half coming directly from CEO and Owner Dennis Bassford, Vice President David Bassford, and his wife Sara Bassford.

 In 2013, Moneytree hired Sound View Strategies, a well-connected public-affairs and lobbying firm, to help create and pass SB-5312, a bill that proposed raising the maximum amount a borrower can take out at one time from $700 to $1,500 with an interest rate up to 36 percent.
 The bill would allow lenders to charge a $225 "origination fee" plus a monthly 7.5 percent maintenance fee on the loan.
 Critics pointed out that these fees "could push the effective annual rate above 200 percent, according to a calculation by the state Department of Financial Institutions".

 According to documents sourced by the Seattle Times, Sound View Strategies was retained for an $8,000-per-month “lobbyist's fee" with a $15,000 “wrapping up fee” if the legislation was approved by March 5 of that year.
 The bill made it through the Senate, but was unable to make it through the House before expiring at the April 19th deadline.

+Washington HB-1922

-Moneytree again tried to change the laws in Washington in 2015.
-This time, a bill sponsored by Rep. Larry Springer and Sen. Marko Liias—both of whom had previously received donations from Moneytree—proposed creating a “small consumer installment loan” system that would allow lenders to offer 6-month to 12-month loans with effective interest rates up to 213 percent.
-The bill, known as HB-1922, stalled in committee and never made it into law.
+Moneytree again tried to change the laws in Washington in 2015 with a bill sponsored by Rep. Larry Springer and Sen. Marko Liias—both of whom had previously received donations from Moneytree.
+The bill proposed creating a “small consumer installment loan” system that would allow lenders to offer 6-month to 12-month loans with effective interest rates up to 213%.
+The bill never made it into law.